RediSearch/RediSearch/docs/commands/ft.config-set.md

 Set the value of a RediSearch configuration parameter.

-Values set using `FT.CONFIG SET` do not persist after server restart.
+Values set using `FT.CONFIG SET` are not persisted after server restart.

 RediSearch configuration parameters are detailed [here](/docs/stack/search/configuring).